ChatFAQ/ChatFAQ/doc/source/introduction.md

 ![ChatFAQ Components](./_static/images/chatfaq_components.png)

-- The back-end ([install](./modules/back/index.rst)) manages the comunication between all the components.
+- The back-end ([install](./modules/back/index.md)) manages the comunication between all the components.
 It also houses the database for storing all the data related to the chatbots, datasets, models, etc...

-- The SDK ([install](./modules/sdk/index.rst)) launches a Remote Procedure Call (RPC) server to execute transitions and events from the posted FSM definitions.
+- The SDK ([install](./modules/sdk/index.md)) launches a Remote Procedure Call (RPC) server to execute transitions and events from the posted FSM definitions.

-- The widget ([install](./modules/widget/index.rst)) is a JS browser client application from which the user interacts with the bot.
+- The widget ([install](./modules/widget/index.md)) is a JS browser client application from which the user interacts with the bot.

+## Model Configuration

+After setting up the components, you will probably want to configure a model that you want to use for your chatbot.
+Typically the model will be used from the SDK, from a state within its FSM.

+Here is an example of a minimum model ([configuration](./modules/configuration/index.md))

 ## Quick Start